I. “Are You An OutKast?”

 As the track comes to its climax, guitarist Edward Stroud launches into a blistering Prince/George Clinton-inspired guitar solo, which ferociously soars over the remaining three and a half minutes of the song.
 In terms of immersive production, the performance rivaled any song of its era, which is likely why LaFace would eventually tap Organized Noize and their studio musicians to create TLC’s “Waterfalls,” a bonafide R&B classic, later that year.

-Even with their devotion to live instrumentation, OutKast and Organized Noize recognized the importance of sampling and found unique ways to interpolate their influences throughout the Southern tracklist.
+Even with their devotion to live instrumentation, OutKast and Organized Noize recognized the importance of sampling, finding unique ways to interpolate their influences throughout the Southern tracklist.
 The most memorable and recognizable samples are found on “Ain’t No Thang,” where a single otherworldly blast from Miles Davis’ electric trumpet fed through a wah pedal on his 1971 track “Sivad” creates the basis for the record’s entire beat.
 Other OutKast influences are more subtle, from the Bob Marley reference on “Git Up, Git Out” to the Kid Dynamite melody used on the hook on “Myintrotoletuknow.”

 Whether sampled or an original performance or a combination thereof, the tracks Organized Noize laid down were always “tight like hallways / smoked out always,” a trademark sound which required trademark flows.
 Immediately, Big Boi and André let us know they were up to the challenge.
-Big Boi appears first, flipping 1/16th note phrases from the very first bar.
+Big Boi appears first, flipping 1/16th note phrases from the first bar.
 His delivery is both smooth and street, packing a punch, but still able to slyly weave the end of one bar straight into the beginning of the next.
 André’s voice is perhaps the more iconic of the pairing, matching Big Boi in rhythmic acuity and truly embodying the sound of an outcast with his quirky and bombastic performances.
 Though the two MCs perfected their flows further on later releases, Southern offers an impressive picture of two hungry rappers ready to let fly what was on their minds.

 III.
 “The South Got Somethin’ To Say”